magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 final `project.clj` build file is going to get worst when compared with the `project.clj` we started from.

-Don't worry, I'll try to escort you while doing this new things.
+But don't worry!
+We're not going to use `lein` and `cljsbuild` build tools to create a new release of `valip` that is compliant with Reader Conditionals extension.
+We're going to use `boot`.

-## Execution
+## Execution (Part I)

 In the following paragraphs we're going to execute step by step the above plan leaving the update of the `project.clj` build file as a